MicrosoftDocs/Devices-docs/surface/surface-dock-whats-new.md

 | SEMM port access control<sup>2</sup>          | No                                                          | Yes                                                                                                 | No               |
 | Servicing support                   | MSI                                                         | Windows Update or MSI                                                                               |                  |

 1. *Devices must be configured for Wake on LAN via Surface Enterprise Management Mode (SEMM) or Device Firmware Control Interface (DFCI) to wake from hibernation or power-off states.
-Wake from hibernation or power-off is supported on Surface Laptop Studio, Surface Pro 8, Surface Pro 7+, Surface Pro 7, Surface Laptop 4, Surface Laptop 3, Surface Pro X, Surface Book 3, Surface Go 3, and Surface Go 2.
+Wake from hibernation or power-off is supported on Surface Laptop Studio, Surface Pro 9 & Surface Pro 9 with 5G, Surface Pro 8, Surface Pro 7+, Surface Pro 7, Surface Laptop 5, Surface Laptop 4, Surface Laptop 3, Surface Pro X, Surface Book 3, Surface Go 3, and Surface Go 2.
 Software license required for some features.
 Sold separately.*

 2. *Software license required for some features.
 Sold separately.*